Synthesized-Isotropic Narrowband Channel Parameter Extraction from Angle-Resolved Wideband Channel Measurements: Measurement Methods

 We now extend the above narrowband omnidirectional model to the angle-resolved wideband channel measurement framework.
 Let us consider an angle-scanning measurement sampled in the angular and frequency domains with a given ASI, as illustrated in Fig.~\ref{fig:directional_scan_spherical}, and a given frequency resolution within a measurement bandwidth $W$.
 The frequency-domain sounding signal is assumed to be known and perfectly equalized.
 Hence, the influence of the transmitted waveform is removed, and the measured data represent the channel transfer function (CTF).

 The measured time-invariant angle-resolved multi-dimensional channel transfer function (MDCTF) \cite{Kim_CLEAN, Kim_Springer} is expressed as

-where $a_\T(\cdot)$ and $a_\R(\cdot)$ denote the gain-normalized far-field radiation patterns of the Tx and Rx antennas, respectively, expressed as functions of the angular offset between the antenna pointing direction and the angle of departure or arrival.
-Here, $G_\T$ and $G_\R$ denote the peak (boresight) power gains of the Tx and Rx antennas, respectively, and $Z(\cdot)$ represents the additive measurement noise, modeled as zero-mean circularly symmetric complex Gaussian noise.
-The discrete co-elevation ($\theta$) and azimuth ($\phi$) pointing angles at the Tx and Rx are defined as
+where yellow{(R1-2)}{}{}cyan{(R3-1)}{}{$H_c(f, \vartheta_\T, \varphi_\T, \vartheta_\R, \varphi_\R)$ denotes the propagation channel transfer function in the joint frequency and angular domains.} $a_\T(\cdot)$ and $a_\R(\cdot)$ denote the gain-normalized far-field radiation patterns of the Tx and Rx antennas, respectively, expressed as functions of the angular offset between the antenna pointing direction and the angle of departure or arrival.
+Here, $G_\T$ and $G_\R$ denote the peak (boresight) power gains of the Tx and Rx antennas, respectively, and $Z(\cdot)$ represents the additive measurement noise, modeled as zero-mean circularly symmetric complex Gaussian noise. yellow{(R1-4)}{}{\eqref{eq:Htilde} is written in a gain-normalized form, where the Tx/Rx antenna boresight gains are removed from the measured response and the additive noise term is scaled accordingly.}